November 1918 insurgency in Alsace–Lorraine

-As a result of the end of World War I and the German revolution of 1918–1919, an insurrectionary movement inspired by communism formed workers' and soldiers' councils in several cities of Alsace–Lorraine from 8 to 22 November 1918.
+As a result of the end of World War I and the German revolution of 1918–1919, an insurrectionary movement inspired by communism formed workers' and soldiers' councils in several cities of Alsace–Lorraine from November 8 to November 22, 1918.
 The red flag was thus hoisted atop Strasbourg Cathedral.

 The councils dissolved themselves in the face of advancing French troops moving towards cities evacuated by the German authorities following the signing of the Armistice.
-The entry of General Henri Gouraud's 4th Army into Strasbourg on 22 November 1918 brought an end to the uprisings in the region, which was then reattached to France.
+The entry of General Henri Gouraud's 4th Army into Strasbourg on November 22, 1918 brought an end to the uprisings in the region, which was then reattached to France.
 Unlike the revolutions in the Bavarian Soviet Republic, Hungarian Soviet Republic, and Czechoslovakia, this revolutionary episode did not lead to the creation of a genuine soviet republic.

 During its brief existence, the movement facilitated a political transition between the collapse of the German Empire and the establishment of French administration in the departments of Bas-Rhin, Haut-Rhin, and Moselle.